nandin/yelpmlproject/README.md

 As seen, the boosting did help reduce error, although not significantly.
 Other methods like pruning were attempted but the tree proved too sensitive to run many of the pruning methods.

-Despite the Adaboost regressor yielding better results, we feared that the decision tree regression had overfit the data  so we decided to see if a classification of the star ratings in a random forest classifier could yield better results.
+Despite the Adaboost regressor yielding better results, we feared that the decision tree regression had overfit the data so we decided to see if a classification of the star ratings in a random forest classifier would yield better results.

 # Random Forest Classifier